Static ReadonlyACTIONStatic constant (enum pattern) for log event types. Note: enum can't be defined inside a class, so we use a constant object.

 logger.error("error event") // Output: "error event" (no ScriptError was thrown)

-getReturns the label for a log action value.
+StaticgetReturns the label for a log action value.

-action: 0 | 1The log action to get the label for.
+Optionalaction: 0 | 1The log action to get the label for.

 The label for the action.

-, returns the label for the current logger instance's action.UNKNOWN
+action is undefined, returns the label for the current logger instance's action.UNKNOWN.StaticgetReturns the singleton Logger instance, creating it if it doesn't exist.

 parameters initialize the log level and error-handling behavior.

-The verbosity level (default: LoggerImpl.LEVEL.WARN
+The verbosity level (default: LoggerImpl.LEVEL.WARN).
+Controls verbosity.

 Sends events to the appenders up to the defined level of verbosity.